postrank-labs/goliath/README.md

 # Goliath

 Goliath is an open source version of the non-blocking Ruby web server framework powering PostRank.
-It's a lightweight framework designed to meet the following
+It is a lightweight framework designed to meet the following
 goals: bare metal performance, Rack like API and middleware support, simple configuration, fully asynchronous processing, and readable and maintainable code (read: no callbacks).